Weaver Vale (UK Parliament constituency): Boundaries

 1997–2010: The District of Vale Royal wards of Castle, Church, Forest, Frodsham East, Frodsham North West, Frodsham South, Gorst Wood, Hartford, Helsby Central, Helsby North, Helsby South and Alvanley Ward, Kingsley, Milton, Northwich, Weaver, Winnington, Witton North, and Witton South, and the Borough of Halton wards of Brookfields, Castlefields, Clough, Daresbury, Murdishaw, and Norton.

 Norton and Daresbury were transferred from Warrington South, with other parts of Halton coming from the constituency thereof.
 Frodsham, Helsby and Weaverham were transferred from Eddisbury and Northwich had previously been part of Tatton.

 2010–2019: The Parliamentary Constituencies (England) Order 2007 defined the boundaries as:

 The Borough of Halton wards of Beechwood, Daresbury, Halton Lea, Norton North, Norton South, and Windmill Hill, and the Borough of Vale Royal wards of Forest, Frodsham North, Frodsham South, Hartford & Whitegate, Helsby, Kingsley, Leftwich & Kingsmead, Milton Weaver, Northwich Castle, Northwich Winnington, Northwich Witton, and Weaverham.

 Halton Borough ward of Castlefields transferred to Halton constituency.
 Other minor changes due to revision of ward boundaries.

 However, before the new boundaries came into force for the 2010 election, the districts making up the county of Cheshire were abolished on 1 April 2009, being replaced by four unitary authorities.
 Consequently, the constituency's boundaries became:

 The Cheshire West and Chester wards of Davenham & Moulton (part), Frodsham, Gowy (part), Hartford & Greenbank, Helsby, Kingsley, Weaver & Cuddington (part), Winsford Over & Verdin (part), Winnington & Castle, and Witton & Rudheath (part), and the Borough of Halton wards of Beechwood, Daresbury, Halton Lea, Norton North, Norton South, and Windmill Hill.

-2019–present: Following a further local government ward boundary review in 2019, the boundaries are currently:
+2019–2024: Following a further local government ward boundary review in 2019, the boundaries were: